HaLamUs/react-101/flexBox/README.md

 ### flex-direction - Whole container (n items)
 https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction

+`display:flex` by default by row which mean 3 red, green, blue if red take entire row the green will be in next row

 - row: Items are placed the same as the text direction.
 - row-reverse: Items are placed opposite to the text direction.